Paratrooper: Italy

-After WW2, the Italian Army conscripted the Paratroopers Brigade Folgore, currently the largest unit of paratroopers of the Italian Army.
+After WW2, the Italian Army conscripted the Paratroopers Brigade "Folgore", currently the largest unit of paratroopers of the Italian Army.
 The Brigade operates as Light Infantry with airborne drop and air transport capability with secondary light mechanized capabilities, as part of the "Vittorio Veneto" Division, the on-call divisional HQ controlling the rapid reaction components of the Italian Army.

-In 1982 the Italian Brigade Folgore landed in Beirut with the Multinational Force in Lebanon.
+In 1982 the Paratroopers Brigade "Folgore" landed in Beirut with the Multinational Force in Lebanon.
 In 1991, a Parachutist Tactical group was deployed to Kurdistan.
 Its mission was to provide humanitarian aid.
 From July 1992, the Brigade supplied personnel to the "Vespri Siciliani" and later "Strade Sicure" internal security operations.
 The Folgore participated in Operation Restore Hope in Somalia from 3 December 1992 to September 1993.
 Parts of the Brigade have been employed many times in the Balkans (IFOR/SFOR in Bosnia and KFOR in Kosovo), with MNF in Albania and INTERFET in East Timor.
 The Folgore participated from August 2005 to September 2005 in Operation Babylon in Iraq and to December 2014 in Afghanistan.
 In August 2007, the Folgore took part in United Nations Interim Force in Lebanon, under aegis of the United Nations (Resolution 1701), as a result of the war between Israel and Hezbollah of summer 2006.
 The Paratroopers Brigade "Folgore" is still mainly deployed abroad in international stabilization and peacekeeping operation, on rotation with the other elite units of the Italian Army.

 Other paratroopers units operate as part of the Army Special Forces Command and of the other Special Forces components provided by the Navy, Air Force and Carabinieri.